 But if you need more leads to keep your pipeline full, you can always invest in paid advertising and lead generation software.
 If you’ve maxed out your capacity to generate real estate leads, it might be time to find a new tool.

-In this article, we’ll cover the top 7 real estate lead generation companies for 2021, and give you more information on each option, such as its pricing, features, and the quality of its leads.
+In this article, we’ll cover the top seven real estate lead generation tools, and give you more information on each option, such as its pricing, features, and the quality of its leads.

 If you’re looking for a trusted real estate agent tool, BoomTown has a 5-star rating on G2.
 BoomTown is a SaaS real estate lead generation platform that automates lead generation, marketing, and analytics for real estate agents and brokerage firms.